Google Moves To Debian For In-house Linux Desktop - Slashdot

 Sympathize, but...

 Your first link is to an issue encountered during a release upgrade.
 Release upgrades are tricky and nearly impossible to get perfect, especially when the software involved (in this case mysql-server) is complex and had an upstream change that affects configuration settings.
 There will always be edge cases that fail in these situations, and it is not necessarily worth it to try to fix every edge case as long as it doesn't corrupt data and the user is able to fix the problem manually.
-In th
+In this case, the upstream mysql-server change was noted in the release notes, so users upgrading should have been aware of potential problems going into it.
+The packaging of mysql-server-5.7 itself is not broken.

+In your second link, the problem is an issue with the OpenGL rendering support in libreoffice and is likely hardware/driver dependent.
+It is not something Canonical is in a position to fix.

+Also, both of these packages are in the universe repository and not officially supported by Canonical.
+So what you are getting from these bug reports is community support, which is why they are unassigned and don't receive much (if any) attention by a Canonical employee.
+I agree Debian is much better in this regard, but there is only so much a single company with a handful of employees can reasonably do.

 Re: (Score:2)